irshu355/Android-for-ASPNET-Developers/README.md

 ![enter image description here](https://raw.githubusercontent.com/irshuLx/Android-for-ASPNET-Developers/master/screens/1.png)

-In this tutorial, we are creating a music library!!
+In this tutorial, we are creating a Music library!!

 I’m gonna assume that you are already familiar with Java, if not, you can find several good java training websites.
 My suggestion would be http://www.c4learn.com/javaprogramming/ or better yet, [follow this youtube training series](https://www.youtube.com/watch?list=PLFE2CE09D83EE3E28&v=Hl-zzrqQoSE).